-The Industry’s Most Advanced Browser Offers 3-6x Faster Browsing and Ends Surveillance Capitalism with a Private Ads and Payment Platform that Benefits Users, Advertisers, and Publishers
+The Industry’s Most Advanced Browser Offers 3-6x Faster Browsing and a Check on Surveillance Capitalism with a Private Ads and Payment Platform that Benefits Users, Advertisers, and Publishers

 Brave Rewards Now Available on iOS, Completing Cross-Platform Availability